less-lab-uva/s3c/README.md

 In Section 4.2, we use the number of *non-empty* equivalence classes; this is comparable to the SG-based approaches as <i>ASG<sub>C</sub></i> does not contain empty equivalence classes.

 We compute the random baseline so that the expected number of equivalence classes range from 1 to the number of data points in increments of 100, then, when generating the figure in `carla/meta_figure_generator.py`, the system averages the data points between 0-1000 equivalence classes, 1000-2000 equivalence classes, etc. to estimate the true mean performance of the random baseline.

+# :star: Additional Training Details
+We trained an AV using a PyTorch model based on ResNet34 pre-trained on ImageNet with the last layer modified for predicting a wheel steering angle from -1 to 1 which is mapped to the -70 degrees to 70 degrees of the ego vehicle, to learn to mirror the behavior of the CARLA autopilot that controlled the ego vehicle during  simulation.
+The AV steering model was trained using MSE loss, a learning rate plateau scheduler with default parameters, a maximum of 500 epochs, and an initial learning rate of 10<sup>-4</sup>.

 # Requirements
 This has been tested on Ubuntu 18.04 and 20.04.